yangdanny97/yangdanny97.github.io/_posts/2022-10-11-chocopy-wasm-backend.md

 # Implementation

 Compared to CIL and JVM, WASM is at a lower level of abstraction - it has manual memory management and no built-in concept of classes.
 This meant that I had to decide memory layouts for each data type, and implement various memory operations and dynamic dispatch from scratch.

 The other features in Chocopy - expressions, function calls, control flow, etc - were pretty straightforward to implement, so I won't discuss them in this blog post.
+Nested functions and captured nonlocal variables were hoisted using the same passes as the CIL/JVM backends; refer [here](https://yangdanny97.github.io/blog/2021/08/26/chocopy-jvm-backend) for more details.

 ## Data Types